Skip to main content

 Submit a Complaint

-If you witness anything that hinders public health within Sioux, Grant, Morton, Oliver and Mercer Counties, please file a complaint.
+If you witness anything that hinders public health within the counties served, please file a complaint.

 Onsite Septic System Program